AAP Meeting Code of Conduct

 • Disruption of presentations during sessions, in the exhibit hall, or at other events.

-• The possession or use of any weapons, including firearms, knives, or other dangerous items, is strictly prohibited at all meeting venues and during any event-related activities.
+• Possession or use of any weapons, including firearms, knives, or other dangerous items, is strictly prohibited at all meeting venues and during any event-related activities.

 • Use or possession of illegal drugs and/or severe intoxication.

+AAP takes seriously any complaint of harassing, unprofessional, disruptive, improper, threatening, or unsafe conduct.
+All reports will be investigated, and appropriate action will be taken where warranted.
 Participants must immediately comply if asked to cease hostile or harassing behavior.
 AAP reserves the right to take any necessary and appropriate action in response to unacceptable conduct, including immediate removal from the meeting without warning or refund and potential prohibition from future meetings.
-Attendees who register family/guests are responsible for their conduct.
-Any violations by registered family/guests may result in their removal and, if warranted, the removal of the attendee without a refund.

-The following policies are also disclosed to all participants and further elaborate more specific guidelines in place by the American Academy of Pediatrics:
+The policy below is disclosed to all participants and further elaborates more specific guidelines in place by the American Academy of Pediatrics:

 ADVERTISEMENT